tecla5/easy-graphql-auth/Readme.md

 See the docs for each of the modules included for more details including installation and usage.
 Enjoy!!

+These libs can be used in combination with the recently updated tutorial project [micro-stripe-example](https://github.com/tecla5/micro-stripe-example) for payments.

+Coming soon: *Stripe subscription payments integration*

 ## Modules

 - `@tecla5/gc-auth0-apollo`